-ServiceNow requires three plugins: Threat Intelligence, Vulnerability Response, and Security Incident Response.
+There are three (3) plugins: Threat Intelligence, Vulnerability Response, and Security Incident Response.
 They must be installed in this order.
-To install the plugins after logging into your ServiceNow instance, follow these steps:
+To install the plugins, complete the following steps after logging into your ServiceNow instance:

 1. From the filter navigator, search for Plugins.